akovanev/kovanev.github.io/_posts/2020-08-27-Custom-data-generator.md

 tag: Data Generator
 ---

-In the previous post about <a href="/2020/08/26/Data-generator">Data Generator</a> I described how to get random test data.
+In the previous post about <a href="/blogs/2020/08/26/Data-generator">Data Generator</a> I described how to generate the random data.

-Now I want to show how to extend the existing library with a custom generator.
-Let's call it uint.
+If there is a need to add a custom type, there is a pretty simple way how to solve this issue.

+Let add the `uint` type.

 <pre><code class="language-cs">"definitions": [
   //...